-Tips for pairing throw pillow covers and my favorite secrets (17+ shopping sources) for pillow covers for every budget!
-Learn how to mix and match decorative pillows, where to buy pillow covers, and how to change the feel of your entire room with this easy, inexpensive decor element!
+Tips for pairing throw pillow covers and the best sources for every budget!
+Learn how to mix and match decorative throws, where to buy pillow covers and how to change the feel of your room with this easy and inexpensive decor element!

 (Originally shared March 2018, updated February 2020 to reflect current styles and shopping links.)

 Throw pillow covers are my favorite home decor accessory because they’re the easiest way to update a space!
 Pillow covers can help you transition your home from one season to the next.
 If you’re ready for a spring refresh as much as I am, this is all the inspiration you’ll need!

 With a neutral paint palette, and white slipcovered sofas (get my review of our Ikea slipcovered sofas and our Pottery Barn slipcovered sofas here) the options are truly endless.
 In just a few minutes you can make a room feel fresh.